A Globally Responsible Gateway Initiative

 The urgency of global challenges requires rapid action.
 The initiative leverages existing resources, peer networks, and a self-organizing approach to accelerate progress and minimize costs.

-What’s the timeline for achieving the goals?
+What is the timeline for achieving the goals?

-• 2024-2025: Enroll the first 100 schools.
+• 2025-2026: Enroll the first 100 schools.

-• 2025-2026: Scale to 700 schools globally through peer support and replication.
+• 2026-2030: Scale to 700+ schools globally through peer support and replication.

-What’s the ultimate vision?
+What is the ultimate vision?

 By fostering a shift in mindset and operational models alongside course content, we aim to reorient business and education towards global responsibility.
 The ultimate measure of success will be widespread and systemic change in how business is taught and practiced globally, where business schools become a driving force for regenerative practices, sustainable leadership, and positive activism worldwide.